finos/datahelix/generator/docs/GeneratorSetup.md

 ### Eclipse

-Alternatively, download and install [Eclipse](https://www.eclipse.org/downloads/) but please note we do not have detailed documentation for using the generator from Eclipse.
+Alternatively, download and install [Eclipse](https://www.eclipse.org/downloads/).
+Please note we do not have detailed documentation for using the generator from Eclipse.

 ### Cucumber